 - Service hours performed for family, including extended family, CANNOT be counted.

 - Parents CANNOT sign as the supervising adult.

 - Service must be performed through a tax-exempt or recognizable charitable agency.
 Pre-approval for any other sites must be obtained.

 Distinguished Graduates - List of recent Distinguished Graduates

 To recognize outstanding academic achievement and service to school and community, Union Public Schools has a “Distinguished Graduate” program for high school students.
-Students will receive a Distinguished Graduate verification form and current transcript after January 15 and must return it completed by February 15.
+Students should turn in the Distinguished Graduate Completion Form, along with an unofficial 7 semester transcript (available on the Student Portal after January 15) to the College and Career Center by February 15.

 Two credits are required from the areas listed below with no restrictions on the number of credits from any given area.
 For example, a student could take two credits from one area or could take one credit from two different areas.

 The areas and/or courses are: Fine Arts, Athletics, Business, Computer Science, Leadership, Foreign Language (excluding the two (2) years required in Section E above) and other electives offered by Core Curriculum subjects not listed in sections A through E in the Course Requirements listed above.

 If you have questions please contact: